kalynkoz/messenger/README.md

 # MESSENGER

-This is a simple messaging API with two endpoints for interacting with the database:
+This is a simple messaging API with the following endpoints for interacting with the database:
 1. GET `/messages/{recipientId}`
+    * Returns all messages for a recipient
     * Maximum messages returned: 100
+1. GET `/messages`
+    * Returns all messages from database
+    * Maximum messages returned: 100
+1. GET `/messages/recent/{recipientId}`
+    * Returns all messages from the past 30 days for a recipient
+1. GET `/messages/recent`
+    * Returns all messages from the past 30 days
-2. POST `/message`
+1. POST `/message`
     * `sentAt` is an optional, long and if not included, sentAt = Time.now.epochSecond
 ```json
 {